facebook/react-native-website/docs/_getting-started-macos-android.md

 </Tabs>

 :::note
-If you're familiar with web development, Metro is similar to bundlers such as Vite and Webpack, but is designed end-to-end for React Native.
+If you're familiar with web development, Metro is similar to bundlers such as Vite and webpack, but is designed end-to-end for React Native.
 For instance, Metro uses [Babel](https://babel.dev/) to transform syntax such as JSX into executable JavaScript.
 :::

 <h3>Step 2: Start your application</h3>